-During the project dates, the Fresno Police Department would like to provide education and enforcement to meet our stated goals and objectives.
-Our goal is to increase alcohol awareness by educating officers, licensees and the community, and to hold licensees accountable.
-This can be accomplished by attending Roll Call Training Sessions within the different districts, meeting with district POP Detectives and School Resource Officers, providing education to the public, licensees and their employees, conducting IMPACT Inspections, DUI educational checkpoints, conduct ROSTF operations and undercover operations (Minor Decoy, Shoulder Tap, Trap Door, Bar Watches and more).
+During the projected dates, the Fresno Police Department would like to provide education and enforcement to meet our stated goals and objectives.
+Our goal is to increase alcohol awareness by educating officers, the community, as well as the licensees and to hold them accountable.
+This can be accomplished by attending department Roll Call Training Sessions within the different districts, meeting with the district POP Detectives, School Resource Officers and the School Neighborhood Resource Officers, providing education to the public, licensees and their employees, conducting IMPACT Inspections, DUI educational checkpoints, conduct ROSTF operations, and undercover operations (Minor Decoy, Shoulder Tap, Trap Door, Bar Watches, and more).